 Daphne Frias says she saw the unequal ways environmental degradation affected her home in West Harlem.
 “There is a waste treatment plant that has been creating pollution in my community for a long time.
-I didn’t realise that wasn’t normal until I went to a predominantly affluent neighbourhood and saw that they don’t have that,” Frias said.
+I didn’t realize that wasn’t normal until I went to a predominantly affluent neighborhood and saw that they don’t have that,” Frias said.
 “Just because we are poor doesn’t mean we deserve to have our environment destroyed in our community.”

 Frias has cerebral palsy, and over time her lungs and respiratory system have weakened to the point that she gets pneumonia every year, making her susceptible to bad air quality.
 For her, intersectionality means making more space for the disabled community.
 “I don’t see many activists out there with physical disabilities.
 It’s really important that people with physical disabilities can get involved with climate justice and activism in general.
 I hope that I can inspire them.
-I don’t think the colour of my skin should impact the importance of my voice.”
+I don’t think the color of my skin should impact the importance of my voice.”

 Makaśa Looking Horse, 22, Six Nations of the Grand River, Ontario, Canada

 Makaśa Looking Horse, from Mohawk Wolf Clan and Lakota, is a water activist in Six Nations of the Grand River, Ontario, Canada.
-Her community is fighting the food giant Nestlé, which pumps millions of litres of water out of the local aquifer per day, while most of Six Nations goes without clean water.
+Her community is fighting the food giant Nestlé, which pumps millions of liters of water out of the local aquifer per day, while most of Six Nations goes without clean water.
 “Only 9 percent of our community has access to safe drinking water,” she said.
 “The rest of the community has to get water trucked in.”